Steps of the eviction process in Washington D.C.:

 Tenants may be served through one of the following methods:

-- Giving a copy to the tenant in person;
+- Giving a copy to the tenant in person

-- Posting a copy in a conspicuous place on the rental unit AND mailing a copy to the tenant via first class mail.
+- Posting a copy in a conspicuous place on the rental unit AND mailing a copy to the tenant via first class mail

-Step 3: Court Holds Hearing & Issues Judgment
+Step 3: Court Holds Hearing and Issues Judgment

-For illegal drug activity evictions, the initial hearing will be set for 2 weeks after the complaint was filed with the court.
+The initial hearing will be set for a date at least 21 days after the complaint was filed.
+For illegal drug activity evictions, the initial hearing will be set for 14 days after the complaint was filed with the court.

 If the tenant fails to appear for the hearing, the judge will make a ruling on the eviction that day.
+However, if either the landlord or tenant requests a jury trial, this will add 14 days to the process.

 Another hearing will automatically be set at least 10 days later if the tenant and landlord can’t come up with an agreement at the initial hearing (i.e., for the tenant to move out, pay past due rent, etc.), unless the judicial officer determines that the tenant has no good defense to the eviction case and rules in favor of the landlord.